StephenJSmith/Assignment-OrbX/ReadMe.txt

+My intention was
+- to create a TopProducts branch off the master
+- commit my work to this branch
+- create a Pull Request for code review prior to being able to merge to the master branch

 This file lists aspects that were out of scope for the following reasons
 - Unable to implement
 - Not implemented because of time constraints